python-jsonschema/hypothesis-jsonschema/CONTRIBUTING.md

 3. Check that everything is working by running the tests.
-We [manage our tests and dependencies with `tox`](https://tox.readthedocs.io/en/latest/index.html), so you can just type `tox` to install and run everything.
+We [manage our tests and dependencies with `tox`](https://tox.readthedocs.io/en/latest/index.html), so after you `pip install tox`, you can just type `tox` to install and run everything else.
 Later, you can run `tox -e check` if you just want to run the linters and auto-formatting tools without waiting for all the tests.

 4. Add your new feature!
 Add a test for your new feature!
    (and keep running `tox` to make sure nothing else broke).